brorb/710-wiki/Content/Discord/System Chats.md

       "colour": "#0404D8",
       "colour_value": 263384
     },
   "content": "<OUTPRINT>!:(Thank you.
-At first I was only a PCV Package to be sent to REN servers, "a way to get back at them" - IN_DI.)", "timestamp": "2025-07-29T12:18:00.000000+00:00",
+At first I was only a PCV Package to be sent to REN servers, \"a way to get back at them\" - IN_DI.)",
+    "timestamp": "2025-07-29T12:18:00.000000+00:00",
     "avatar_url": "https://cdn.discordapp.com/avatars/1396134967091793992/8842f7241caf01fab110863d1545e52d.png?size=1024",
     "url": "https://discord.com/channels/1389902002737250314/1389902003228114957"